 At the direction of the Holy Spirit, Pastor Robinson initiated a building program in order to erect a new edifice.
 His vision was to house the church worship activities and services under one roof.
 In 1991, through sacrifice and prayer, the property located at the corners of Annin and Federal Streets on 21st were secured, and the architectural drawings were completed.

-At the end of 1992, ground-breaking was scheduled for April 1993; however, after serving as pastor for 32 years, on January 7, 1993, the Lord called Pastor Robinson from labor to his great reward.
+Ground-breaking was scheduled for April 1993; however, after serving as pastor for 32 years, on January 7, 1993, the Lord called Pastor Robinson from labor to his great reward.
 Pastor Robinson will always be remembered as a caring and loving Pastor, who loved the Lord and believed in the vision.

 During the mourning period, our church had a spiritual bond and continued to trust God, and under the leaderships of the Associate Pastor, Rev. Phillip Griffin, Deacons and Trustees, our faith in God became even stronger as the congregation continued to pray for a shepherd.
 After 27 months, in April of 1995, the Lord called the Rev. Weldon H. Williams, Jr. as pastor.

 Pastor Williams came with a strong desire to bring more youth into the fellowship.
 He also had a passion to continue the building project and in early 1997, he formed a building committee.
 April 1998 was targeted as the new date for the ground-breaking; however, plans for building were placed on hold, as Pastor Williams was called to another church.